 FUN HAPPINESS AND LIFE LESSON: I recovered from my C-section super fast because of all the walking to and from the NICU.

 SPECIAL NEEDS PARENT ADVICE: When you are on a birthing floor and you see a new parent/grandparent obviously walking to the NICU or you see a new baby that has special needs with their family members always congratulate them on the birth of their child.
-It’s really not that important to find out what’s “wrong” but it is really important to the family to celebrate their newest member.
+It’s not important to find out what’s “wrong” but it is truly important to celebrate their newest member.